6 Things to Consider Before Buying BIM Software

 The most important principle of BIM-based planning and execution is openness and improved cooperation between all project participants and coordination of their work based on the 3D model.
 Your BIM solution should empower you to work, share information, and communicate efficiently.

-BIM solutions promote the free exchange between different software and support open exchange formats, such as IFC developed by buildingSMART International.
+BIM solutions promote the free exchange between different software and support open exchange formats, such as the IFC format developed by the buildingSMART association.
 In particular, you should check how well the software integrates with other industry solutions relevant for you.
 For example, do you regularly exchange data with plant design solutions, or do you want to transfer data to production?
 Maybe you even have your own applications that you would like to incorporate into a software?
 A state-of-the-art BIM software solution should offer the possibility of working on a model at the same time across your teams, partners and locations in a flexible way without loss of performance.
 Questions you should ask:

 - Which interfaces does the software have?